5 Things I Wish I Knew Before I Graduated From College

 I’m ashamed to say it but it has been nearly 15 years since I graduated from college.
 I’m even more ashamed to stay that when I graduated, I knew more about my alma mater’s football team than I did how to land a good job, get ahead and start investing financially for my future.
 Nonetheless, spring, graduation and regret-free new beginnings are in the air this time of year.

-The National Association of Colleges and Employers estimates that nearly 1.8 million students will graduate from college this school year from HR majors looking to land a corporate job to engineers trying to build something new.
+The National Association of Colleges and Employers estimates that nearly 1.8 million students will graduate from college.
 That’s a lot of new bodies in the work force.
 Watching my younger brother walk across the stage last weekend to receive his diploma in technology education reminded me how I felt 15 years ago when I set out to find a job with nothing but an expensive piece of paper (and load of student loan debt) in my pocket.
 As I look back, there are many things I know now that I wish I knew back then.
 I thought I’d share a few of them with you in case you find yourself, or someone you love, fresh out of college.

 Hard Work Trumps Your Piece of Paper